vgbs/dsp-documentation/idm/common-idm-flows.md

 ```
 https://identity-qa.vaillant-group.com/auth/realms/vaillant-germany-b2c/user-account/delete?client_id=<CLIENT_ID>&redirect_uri=<REDIRECT_URI>
 ```
+The default deletion kind is Soft.
+For that you don't have to specify any additional parameters.
+If you want to have a hard deletion then you need to add a query parameter `deletionKind=hard`.
+For soft deletion you can also add `deletionKind=soft` explicitly but it is not necessary.

 If your service is interested in the event of user account deletion, you can register a [webhook](developer-documentation.md#webhooks), which will be notified everytime a user is deleted.